-For more than 30 years, the American people, through USAID, have invested over $3 billion in Zimbabwe.
-Current projects include initiatives to increase food security, support economic resilience, improve health systems and services, and advance a more democratic system of governance.
+Since Zimbabwe’s independence, the American people, through USAID, have contributed over $3.5 billion in assistance to Zimbabwe to increase food security, support economic resilience, improve health outcomes, and promote democratic governance.

 Gender Equality and Women’s Empowerment

 USAID aims to reduce gender disparities and empower women and girls to realize their rights, determine their own life goals, and help Zimbabwe build a prosperous future by ensuring that development programs emphasize creating space for women and girls to be a part of decision-making processes in their communities and homes.
 Many USAID activities enlist men as gender champions to promote the idea that women and men should equitably share in household and economic resources, control over decision-making, and access to services.

 USAID investments in Zimbabwe support a broad portfolio of health programs.
 USAID/Zimbabwe provides treatment for and prevention of diseases such as HIV, tuberculosis, and malaria and helps increase access to reproductive, maternal, and child health care services for families.
 Through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), we help to reduce illness and deaths caused by the HIV epidemic, especially among women and children.
 In addition, the U.S. President’s Malaria Initiative supports the objectives of Zimbabwe’s National Malaria Control Program by providing commodities, spraying to eliminate mosquitoes, and by supporting the diagnosis and treatment of malaria in 45 districts.